Turkey launches airstrikes against Kurdish militants in Iraq and Syria after 9 soldiers were killed

 Turkey launched Operation Claw-Lock in northern Iraq in April 2022, during which it established several bases in Duhok Governorate.
 Baghdad has repeatedly protested the presence of Turkish troops and called for their withdrawal.

-Turkish Foreign Minister Hakan Fidan expressed his condolences for the deaths of the Turkish soldiers on social media platform X, formerly Twitter.
+Turkish Foreign Minister Hakan Fidan expressed his condolences for the deaths of the Turkish soldiers.

-“We will fight to the end against the PKK terrorist organization within and outside our borders,” he wrote.
+“We will fight to the end against the PKK terrorist organization within and outside our borders,” he tweeted.

-President Recep Tayyip Erdogan was to hold a security meeting in Istanbul later Saturday, Fahrettin Altun, the president’s communications director, wrote on X.
+President Recep Tayyip Erdogan later chaired a security meeting in Istanbul at which Turkey's counterterrorism strategy was evaluated, the government said in statement.

 Meanwhile, Interior Minister Ali Yerlikaya announced police had detained 113 people suspected of ties to the PKK following raids across 32 Turkish provinces.

-He added that four people were arrested after police identified 60 social media accounts that “praised the separatist terrorist organization for provocative purposes” or had spread misleading information.
+He added that six people were arrested after police identified 110 social media accounts that “praised the separatist terrorist organization for provocative purposes” or had spread misleading information.

 Three weeks ago, PKK-affiliated militants tried to break into a Turkish base in northern Iraq, according to Turkish officials, leaving six soldiers dead.
 The following day, six more Turkish soldiers were killed in clashes.